It’ll be a year in March that I left my toxic environment. It wasn’t my decision, technically, but I knew it was coming.

 I wish I could beat my face like yours.

-I’m envious how you capture couples in the purest elements.
+I’m envious of how you capture couples in the purest elements.

 I find you so hilarious I giggle-snort every time I listen to your podcast.